 Sixteen teams.
 Ten races.
 One Cup.
 And something about a bunch of nations, but I haven’t made the connection yet.
 NASCAR’s fourth iteration of a championship format in 11 years will be unleashed on Sunday at Chicagoland Speedway when 16 teams begin a 10-week quest to crown the 2014 Sprint Cup champion.
 It’s been all Hendrick and Penske through 26 races — the organizations have combined for 17 wins — but does a spoiler lurk?
 (Lurking spoiler alert: Probably not.)
-Read on for a quick rundown of each
+Read on for a quick rundown of each nation driver and team.

 1. Brad Keselowski (2,012 points; 4 wins)